 Story and photographs by Marlene Wusinich

-Most fourth- or fifth-grade parents and kids of Teton Valley, Idaho anticipate Expedition Yellowstone.
+Most fourth- or fifth-grade parents of Teton Valley, Idaho, kids anticipate Expedition Yellowstone.
 It’s legendary!
 Led by Yellowstone National Park rangers, Expedition Yellowstone provides an opportunity for experiential science, history, and preservation study in the wilds of the park.
 So when it was my son’s turn, I jumped at the chance to volunteer, thankful to be able to share this moment with my child.

 I was very impressed with the curriculum: Expedition Yellowstone addresses the Idaho Core Standards for history and science in a hands-on way.
 The kids study via brainstorming and question and answer sessions, allowing them to form conclusions.

 As a volunteer, I was responsible for a clan consisting of six kids.
 It was my duty to make sure they respected others and stayed on task.
 As the week progressed, my clan got restless; they began to question, “Why?”
 They wanted to go in different directions and do things in a different way.